-iGate names ex-Infosys Americas head as CEO
+IGate names ex-Infosys Americas head as CEO

-Vemuri was till recently the Americas head and global manufacturing chief of bigger rival Infosys Ltd (INFY.NS) (INFY.N), India's second-largest software services exporter.
+Vemuri was till recently the Americas head and global manufacturing chief of bigger rival Infosys Ltd , India's second-largest software services exporter.

 Vemuri, who was widely considered a contender to succeed Infosys' Chief Executive S.D.
 Shibulal, will also join iGate's board.